Content and composition of lipids in Scenedesmus obliquus

-Image can contain a lot of biological information.
+Image contains a lot of biological information.
 Obtain intuitive and clear images in the field of microbiological research, which can better analyze the characteristics and status of specific areas of cells or organisms, as well as the distribution of specific molecules.
 NR result indicated lipid substances widely exist in cells and cells of S. obliquus appear yellow-orange in a fluorescence microscope after lipid staining.
 With the presence of accumulated oil droplets, they turn bright yellow.
-The Fig. 1b shows the fluorescence microscopic observation of different lipid accumulation in S. obliquus cells.
+Fig. 1b shows the fluorescence microscopic observation of different lipid accumulation in S. obliquus cells.
 However, due to the limited resolution of fluorescence microscopy, we used high-resolution TEM to supplement the observation of the microstructure of S. obliquus.
 The observed results were presented in Fig. 2.
 The study indicated that oil droplets were located near the cell membrane in the cytoplasm, and were mostly light gray circles or ellipses in TEM observation field.

 Observation of Scenedesmus obliquus lipids by Raman spectroscopy

 The effective band of 900cm-1 to 1700cm-1 was processed with the methods of cosmic rays’ removal, Savitzky-Golay smoothing and baseline correction [27-29].
-As shown in Fig. 3a, the Raman spectroscopy of S. obliquus had a few peaks at 965, 1005, 1160, 1187, 1266, 1353, 1445, and 1525 cm-1, which correspond to the metabolic components in S.obliquus [30-35].
+As shown in Fig. 3a, the Raman spectroscopy of S. obliquus had a few peaks at 965, 1005, 1160, 1187, 1266, 1353, 1445, and 1525 cm-1, which respectively correspond to the metabolic components in S.obliquus [30-35].
 Studies have shown that the corresponding H-C=bending plane at 1266 cm-1 mainly represented the fatty chain unsaturation , and the corresponding C-H2 bending bond at 1445 cm-1 mainly represented the saturated carbon chain [12,36].
-After analyzing the Raman curve above, we further performed imaging analysis, and tried to compare the results with NR and GC-MS to verify the feasibility of the results and explore the advantages of Raman in the distribution of S. obliquus lipid.
+After analyzing the Raman curve above, we further performed imaging analysis, and tried comparing the results with NR and GC-MS to verify the feasibility of the results and explore the advantages of Raman in the distribution of S. obliquus lipid.
 Interpolation method was used to map the selected characteristic peaks into pseudo-color images of lipid distribution.
-Generally, the redder the color in the captured image, the more lipids, and vice versa.
+In general, the redder the color in the captured image, the more lipids, and vice versa.
 As shown in Fig. 3b, the pseudo-color map of the distribution of UFA in the cells of S. obliquus was plotted with a peak value of 1266 cm-1 and the pseudo-color map of total fatty acids (TFA) distribution was plotted with the 1445 cm-1 peak value after correction.

-It can be observed from the distribution of unsaturated fatty acids in S. obliquus cells that the UFA are discontinuously distributed, and most of them are distributed in the two regions of the cells.
+It is observed from the distribution of unsaturated fatty acids in S. obliquus cells that the UFA are discontinuously distributed, and most of them are distributed in the two regions of the cells.
 The red area in the cell indicates the accumulation of UFA.
 The darker the color, the higher the UFA content.
 Comparing the NR and TEM results with the Raman results, the oil droplets were located near the cell membrane in the cytoplasm.
 Over time, the red area in S. obliquus gradually became larger and darker.
 It was believed that the UFA content gradually increased, and the UFA content was highest on the eighth day.
 The changes of pseudo-color maps of TFA and UFA are similar.
-The above results show that Raman spectroscopy is effective for the detection of intracellular lipid in S. obliquus.
+The results above show that Raman spectroscopy is effective for the detection of intracellular lipid in S. obliquus.

 Metabolic analysis by Terahertz

 Some previous studies have shown that pure categories such as proteins, lipids, carbohydrates and carotenoids can be identified by THz molecular vibrational spectroscopy techniques.
-The main components of S. obliquus are protein, lipids, carbohydrate and carotenoids and their THz absorption spectra are distributed in the different frequency ranges: 3.3-5.0 THz for proteins [15,37], 2.3, 9.3, 9.4 , 9.8, 11.4 THz for lipids [25,26], 9.0, 10.5, 12.1, 13.1 16.0, 17.2 and18.0 THz for carbohydrates [16,38], 12.1, 14.7, 15.6 and 19.6 THz for β-carotene .
-THz has been used for the study on different types of lipids and fatty acids [25,26].
+The main components of S. obliquus are protein, lipids, carbohydrate and carotenoids and their terahertz absorption spectra are distributed in the different frequency ranges: 3.3-5.0 THz for proteins [15,37], 2.3, 9.3, 9.4 , 9.8, 11.4 THz for lipids [25,26], 9.0, 10.5, 12.1, 13.1 16.0, 17.2 and18.0 THz for carbohydrates [16,38], 12.1, 14.7, 15.6 and 19.6 THz for β-carotene .
+Terahertz has been used for the study on different types of lipids and fatty acids [25,26].
 For example, saturated fatty acids (SFA) such us palmitic acid and stearic acid have distinct peaks at 9.3 and 9.4 THz, respectively.
 Unsaturated fatty acids (UFA) such as oleic acid, linoleic acid and linolenic acid all have two distinct peaks at 7.4 and 9.8 THz.
 In general, lipids usually show broader and distinct absorption peaks.
 In the spectra of S. obliquus cells, the peak of 9.3 THz corresponded to the C=O and -COO- vibration .
 This peak mainly represented the lipids.
 The broad band of 3.3-5 THz corresponded to the population of overlapping discrete vibrational modes from the random amino acid sequences.
 It is similar to other globular proteins, such us myoglobin, hemoglobin, and lysozyme, which showed that microalgae proteins lack of highly repetitive segments in their amino acid sequences [15,37].
 The peaks of 15.6-18.0 THz mainly corresponded to the C-C-O, C-O-C, C-C-C covalent skeletal deformation [16,38,39].
 These peaks are fused due to changes in the corresponding substance content, resulting in a significant absorption peak in the spectra of S. obliquus.

 Relating changes in Terahertz band under nitrogen stress

 After confirming the corresponding absorption peak of main components in microalgae, analysis of several main absorption peaks in the S. obliquus spectra can reflect the changes of the main components, such as proteins, carbohydrate, lipids, carotenoids in the S. obliquus.
-Changes in the THz band and its corresponding components during microalgal metabolism were analyzed under nitrogen stress.
-During the nitrogen stress culture, the protein content of the microalgae cells continues to decrease, the lipid content increased first and then decreased with its maximum on the eighth day.
-The carbohydrates first increased and then stabilized, the β-carotene content of the S. obliquus cells continued to increase.
+Changes in the terahertz band and its corresponding components during microalgal metabolism were analyzed under nitrogen stress.
+During the cultivation under nitrogen stress, the protein content of the microalgae cells continues to decrease, the lipid content increased first and then decreased with its maximum on the eighth day.
+The carbohydrates first increased and then stabilized, and the β-carotene content of the S. obliquus cells continued to increase.
 As shown in Fig. 4a, the absorption band of 3.3-5 THz was red-shifted, which may be due to the changes in protein types of the cells.
 A study of microalgae showed that nitrogen starvation triggers the accumulation of multiple proteins associated with oxidative phosphorylation , such as NADH dehydrogenase, ATP synthase and cytochrome coxidase.
 In general, this absorption band strength is gradually reduced because of the increase in nitrogen stress time.
 Absorption peaks of β-carotene and carbohydrates are difficult to distinguish at the band 15-18 THz.
 But from the red and blue shift of the absorption peak, the carbohydrate and β-carotene response and cumulative speed can be found.
-The carbohydrates rapidly accumulate, resulting in a blue shift, such as the fourth day.
-The β-carotene accumulates rapidly, resulting in a red shift, such as the tenth day.
-Nitrogen deficiency induces β-carotene accumulation, but the response speed is significantly behind that of carbohydrates.
+The carbohydrates rapidly accumulate, resulting in a blue shift, such as on the fourth day.
+The β-carotene accumulates rapidly, resulting in a red shift, such as on the tenth day.
+Nitrogen deficiency induces β-carotene accumulation, but the response speed is significantly slower than that of carbohydrates.